 There are even more innovative Google Meet features, which are expertly covered through Rowan’s video which was part of our Working From Home video series.

 Another way you can enhance Google Meet’s innovative features, is by using Google Meet Hardware.
 This hardware allows for a streamlined videoconferencing experience, fitting any room of any size.
 Not only this, it’s incredibly easy to set up.

 Find out more about Google Meet Hardware here.

 Overall, this blog post should give you an insight into how we at Cobry have made the most out of Google Meet and also a demonstration of some of its key features.

 Interested in taking advantage of Google Meet’s enterprise video calling capabilities?
 Book a discovery call to begin your journey

-If your organisation is looking to revolutionise their internal communications and make the move towards Google Meet with G Suite, we’d love to help.
+If your organisation is looking to revolutionise their internal communications and make the move towards Google Meet with Workspace, we’d love to help.